hack-gpon/hack-gpon.github.io/_ont/ont-genexis-ft-g2110c.md

 ## Getting/Setting the ONT's S/N

-{% include alert.html content="If your serial has letters after the VID (ex.
-ZTEGAAA01234), put them in lower case (ex.
-ZTEGaaa01234)" alert="Info" icon="svg-info" color="blue" %}
+{% include alert.html content="If your serial number has letters after the Vendor ID (e.g. ZTEGAAA01234), put them in lower case (e.g. ZTEGaaa01234)" alert="Info" icon="svg-info" color="blue" %}

 ```sh
 # nv setenv GponSn ZTEGaaa01234
 ```
-Reboot ONT to apply the change
+Reboot the ONT to apply any changes

 You can check if the serial number was correclty changed using the following command: